-Mediation is a voluntary, non-binding, private dispute resolution process in which a neutral person, the mediator, helps the parties to reach their own negotiated settlement agreement.
+Mediation is a voluntary, confidential, non-binding, private dispute resolution process in which a neutral person, the mediator, helps the parties to reach their own negotiated settlement agreement.
 The mediator has no power to impose a settlement.
-His/Her function is to overcome any impasse settlement and encourage the parties to reach an amicable settlement.
+His/Her function is to overcome any impasse and encourage the parties to reach an amicable settlement.

 In commercial disputes an impasse most often arises from either a lack of trust in the integrity of the other party or a genuine good faith difference of opinion on the facts underlying the dispute or on the probable outcome of the case were it to go to court.
 The mediator may act ...